Night at the Museum: Battle of the Smithsonian

 Night at the Museum: Battle of the Smithsonian is a 2009 American fantasy comedy film directed by Shawn Levy, and written by Robert Ben Garant and Thomas Lennon.
 The film stars Ben Stiller, Amy Adams, Owen Wilson, Hank Azaria, Christopher Guest, Alain Chabat and Robin Williams.
 It is the second film in the Night at the Museum series, following Night at the Museum (2006).

+The film follows the story of ex-museum security guard Larry Daley, as he infiltrates the Smithsonian Institution's archives to rescue most of the Museum of Natural History's exhibits upon Jedediah and Octavius's request, as they feel that being shipped there is a mistake.

 The film was theatrically released on May 22, 2009, by 20th Century Fox.
 It received mixed reviews and became a box-office success, grossing $413 million on a $150 million budget.
 A third film, Night at the Museum: Secret of the Tomb, was released in 2014, and an animated sequel, Night at the Museum: Kahmunrah Rises Again, was released in 2022.

 Plot

-Three years after the events of the first film, Larry Daley has left his job as night guard at the American Museum of Natural History to start a company selling his own inventions on direct response television.
-He visits the museum and learns that most of the exhibits are scheduled to be moved to the Smithsonian Institution archives in Washington, D.C. and replaced with holographic displays.
+Two years after the events of the first film, Larry Daley has left his job as night guard at the Museum of Natural History to start a company selling his own inventions on direct response television.
+He visits the museum and learns that most exhibits are scheduled to be moved to the Smithsonian Institution archives in Washington, D.C. and replaced with holographic displays.
 Furthermore, the Tablet of Ahkmenrah will remain, leaving the departing exhibits without the ability to come to life at night.

-Larry receives a panicked phone call from miniature cowboy Jedediah, who explains that Dexter the monkey brought the tablet to the Smithsonian, where they are under attack by Ahkmenrah's older brother Kahmunrah.
-Determined to save them, Larry travels to Washington, D.C. and poses as a night guard to sneak into the archives, where he finds his friends trapped by Kahmunrah, who plans to use the tablet's powers to conquer the world.
+Larry receives a panicked phone call from miniature cowboy Jedediah, who explains that Dexter the monkey stole the tablet, the Smithsonian is now alive, and they are under attack by Ahkmenrah's older brother Kahmunrah.
+Determined to save them, Larry travels to Washington, D.C. and poses as a night guard to sneak into the archives, where he finds his friends trapped by Kahmunrah, who plans to use the tablet's powers to open the Gate of the Underworld and conquer the world.

 Aided by Major General George A. Custer, who is captured, Larry is joined by Amelia Earhart.
 They evade Kahmunrah's soldiers inside the photograph of V-J Day in Times Square, leading Kahmunrah to enlist Ivan the Terrible, Napoleon Bonaparte and Al Capone to retrieve the tablet.
-Larry is captured, but when the tablet fails to open the Gate of the Underworld, Kahmunrah traps Jedediah in an hourglass and gives Larry one hour to decipher the tablet's combination.
+Larry is captured, but when the tablet fails to open the Gate, Kahmunrah traps Jedediah in an hourglass and gives Larry one hour to decipher the tablet's combination.